sdouche/website/content/blog/worse-is-better.md

 > The MIT guy then muttered that sometimes it takes a tough man to make a tender chicken, but the New Jersey guy didn't understand (I'm not sure I do either).

-Il caricature l'approche Stanford en l'a nommant «Worse is Better» et non «Less is More» pour bien montrer que c'est contre intuitif à ses yeux : On fait simple même si le résultat final n'est pas aussi complet et consistant que l'on pourrait espérer.
+Il caricature l'approche Stanford en l'a nommant «Worse is Better» et non «Less is More» pour bien montrer que c'est contre intuitif à ses yeux : On fait simple même si le résultat final n'est pas aussi complet et cohérent que l'on pourrait espérer.
 Il dit d'ailleurs « The good news is that in 1995 we will have a good operating system and programming language; the bad news is that they will be Unix and C++.»

 Mon interprétation
 ------------------